When I was invited to visit the Eifel Volcano Region, I didn't know what to expect.

 After having learned a bit about the region, it was time to go explore it on foot.
 I drove to the Pulvermaar, one of the lakes in Germany known for being volcanic and part of the Vulkaneifel Maare or “Volcanic lakes of the Vulkaneifel”.

-The word “Maar” comes from the Latin word for “lake” but nowadays it’s a scientific term to indicate lakes of a volcanic origin which are filled with ground water.
-Many of the Maaren in the region aren’t recognizable as such anymore because they dried up.
+The word “Maar” comes from the Latin word for “lake” but nowadays it's a scientific term to indicate lakes of a volcanic origin that are filled with groundwater.
+Many of the Maaren in the region aren't recognizable as such anymore because they dried up.

 The Pulvermaar can easily be reached by car.
 There's a bar with an outdoor swimming pool right by the lake, for which I listed the address below.
 If you drive there, you'll arrive at a large parking lot that ends where the hike around the Pulvermaar starts.